Pro-Modeler 1/48 Ju 52/3m Kit First Look

 While most of the Ju 52s were destroyed by war's end, the type was so versatile that Amiot of France produced the aircraft as the AAC1 Toucan after the war.
 CASA of Spain also produced the aircraft after the war as the CASA 352.

-Monogram surprised the hobby market with this kit to expand their resume of beautiful 1/48 aircraft kits.
+Monogram surprised the hobby world with this kit which expanded their already-impressive resume of beautiful 1/48 aircraft kits.
 Initially released under the Monogram banner, this kit lives up to the high standard of detail and simplicity all in one package.
-While I don't recall the date this kit was originally released, Revell-Monogram reissued the kit in 1999 under the Pro Modeler banner with a few tweaks to render the early Spanish Civil War dorsal and ventral gun 'turrets', weighted wheels, and a few other options.
+First released in 1998 under the Monogram banner, this kit was reissued again in 1999 under the Pro Modeler banner with a few tweaks to render the early Spanish Civil War dorsal and ventral gun 'turrets', weighted wheels, and a few other options.
 Revell Germany followed that release with a civilian version of the Ju 52 with 1936 Olympic markings.
+The kit continues to be regularly reissued and can be found today in retail stores.

-The kit is molded in light gray styrene and presented on four parts trees, plus a single tree containing the clear parts.
-This is the first time I had seen Revell use connecting pins to lock sprue trees together to keep them from rattling around during shipping.
-Come to think of it, I don't recall seeing this technique again in a Revell box, though this technique of interlocking trees is also in use by a few other companies like Eduard.
+Molded in light gray styrene, this kit presented on four parts trees, plus a single tree of clear parts.
+This was the first time I had seen Revell use connecting pins to lock sprue trees together to keep them from rattling around during shipping.
+Come to think of it, I don't recall seeing this technique again in a Revell box, though this technique of interlocking trees is also in use by a few other companies.

 The issue of raised versus scribed detailing is moot on a project like this one where virtually the entire surface of the model is corrugated.
 Nevertheless, the detailing is nicely done and it is still impressive to see how much detail Monogram can design into a kit without making it overly complicated to build.